Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences, and lessons with you.

-My first visit to Arizona was in the early nineties when my husband suggested a trip to see his mother, who lives in the suburbs of the Phoenix area.
-I had barely left my home state of Minnesota prior to this trip, other than a couple of border crossings into Iowa.
+My first visit to Arizona was in the early nineties when my husband suggested we take a trip to see his mother, who lives in the Phoenix area's suburbs.
+I had barely left my home state of Minnesota before this trip, other than a couple of border crossings into Iowa.
 My only exposure to a different climate was limited to what I had seen on television or read about in a book.

-In light of my little travel experience, I wasn't prepared for the entirely opposite climate and landscape difference that I encountered.
-As a Minnesota native, things like trees, water, and greenery were simply taken for granted prior to this journey.
+In light of my little travel experience, I wasn't prepared for the entirely different climate and landscape differences that I encountered.
+As a Minnesota native, things like trees, water, and greenery were taken for granted before this journey.

-Upon my arrival to the desert basin of the Phoenix region, I was greeted with wide open spaces of what appeared to be dusty colored nothingness and naked mountains in the distance, with some Saguaro cacti sprinkled here and there.
-I felt, little bit like I had just arrived on another planet or the moon.
+Upon my arrival to the desert basin of the Phoenix region, I was greeted with wide-open spaces of what appeared to be dusty colored nothingness and barren mountains in the distance, with some Saguaro cacti sprinkled here and there.
+I felt a little bit like I had just arrived on another planet or the moon.

-I have to be honest with you that the desert basin of the Phoenix area initially left me unimpressed and wondering why approximately 4.5 million people, of the 6th largest city in the U.S., has decided to live in this arid, hot and flat desert...that is until we did a little adventuring.
+I have to be honest with you that the Phoenix area's desert basin initially left me unimpressed.
+I wondered why approximately 4.5 million people of the 6th largest city in the U.S. decided to live in this arid, hot and flat desert...that is until we did a little adventuring.
 Can I say I have since changed my mind?

-After several more visits, and further exploration I have now come to understand the attraction to the rich diversity and beauty of this desert state in all of it's varied expressions.
+After several more visits and further exploration, I have now come to understand the attraction to this desert state's rich diversity and beauty in all of its varied expressions.

-The remainder of this article will be a compilation of several visits, as we now make it an annual event.
-I can only give testimony to the places and spaces, that I have had the privilege to visit, but I must reassure you that there is so much more to see and do in this beautiful state.
+This article's remainder will be a compilation of several visits, as we now make it an annual event.
+I can only give testimony to the places and spaces I have had the privilege to visit, but I must reassure you that there is so much more to see and do in this beautiful state.

 Let's get started!

 I'm not a fan of most things metro in any state, but the Phoenix area does feature some highlights that I enjoyed, one of them being orange trees.
-If you visit in the winter, as we many times do, the smell of orange blossoms is in the air.
-They are not native to this area, but they are cultivated by private homeowners and industry growers.
+If you visit in the winter, as we often do, the smell of orange blossoms is in the air.
+They are not native to this area, but private homeowners and industry growers cultivate them.

-Another favorite tree that I admired, and is common to the metro area, is the Palm tree.
-Like the orange tree, you won't see this variety out in the desert regions, because they are not native to this area, but they are cultivated for landscaping urban spaces.
+Another favorite tree that I admired, common to the metro area, is the Palm tree.
+As with the orange tree, you won't see this variety in the desert regions because they are not native to this area but cultivated for landscaping urban spaces.

 Palms are the southern version of an evergreen.
 They are not only beautiful, but they are a practical reprieve from the intense Arizona heat, as their large fronds can provide a substantial amount of shade.